cs-uob/COMS20012/docs/exercises/Exercise3.md

 ## Network Security

 1. Investigate the network access control scheme used at your school or place of employment (if you work somewhere).
-Draw a diagram and describe the principal components. **This question has an aim to make you investigate and there is no uniform answer.
-You are strongly encouraged to ask our guest lecturer about our University access control.**
+Draw a diagram and describe the principal components. **This question has an aim to make you investigate and there is no uniform answer. **

 2. Explain DNS cache poisoning.